verbarmont/tech-notes/_posts/2016-06-13-jump-the-wall.md

 summaryfeed: false
 ---

-I have been trying to find a way to circumvent China's notorious Internet censorship, or GFW (the Great Firewall), or simply the *Wall* as it's often called.
+I have been trying to find a way to circumvent China's Internet censorship, or GFW (the Great Firewall), or simply the *Wall* as it's often called.

 Until recently I have been using a commercial VPN service called ExpressVPN that costs 12 US dollars a month.
 It works in most cases, but very often it takes numerous re-tries to connect to their servers, and the connection gets dropped constantly.